core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Uniqueness of Sender IDs within the group is enforced by the Group Manager.
 In fact, from the moment when a Gid is assigned to a group until the moment when a new Gid is assigned to that same group, the Group Manager does not reassign a Sender ID within the group (see {{sec-sid-recycling}}).

 * The case A in {{Section D.4 of RFC8613}} concerns all requests as well as all responses including a Partial IV (e.g., Observe notifications {{RFC7641}} or any other subsequent responses after the first one).
-In this case, same considerations from {{RFC8613}} apply here as well.
+In this case, the same considerations from {{RFC8613}} apply here as well.

 * The case B in {{Section D.4 of RFC8613}} concerns responses not including a Partial IV (e.g., a single response to a request).
-In this case, same considerations from {{RFC8613}} apply here as well.
+In this case, the same considerations from {{RFC8613}} apply here as well.

 As a consequence, each message encrypted/decrypted with the same Sender Key is processed by using a different (ID_PIV, PIV) pair.
 This means that nonces used by any fixed encrypting endpoint are unique.
 Thus, each message is processed with a different (key, nonce) pair.